FullAmigo/.github/README.md

 # .github
-_Community health files for the @FullAmigo organization._
+:octocat: _Community health files for the @FullAmigo organization._